harver1/Invasion_game/README.md

-# Simle game with pugame library
+# Simle game with pygame library
-Simle game with pugame library
+Simle game with pygame library